hallvaaw/awesome-biological-image-analysis/README.md

 ## Image processing and segmentation
+- [AtomAI](https://github.com/pycroscopy/atomai) - AtomAI is a Pytorch-based package for deep/machine learning analysis of microscopy data.
 - [CakeCell](https://github.com/NCBI-Hackathons/CakeCell) - Segmenting cells (and other objects!) in microscopy images via neural networks.
 - [Cellpose](https://github.com/MouseLand/cellpose) - A generalist algorithm for cell and nucleus segmentation.
 - [CLIJ2](https://clij.github.io/) - CLIJ2 is a GPU-accelerated image processing library for ImageJ/Fiji, Icy, Matlab and Java.